vishnusunkari/ideazlife/content/pages/terms-and-conditions.md

 context and format of content on the linking party’s site.

-No use of TechGry's logo or other artwork will be allowed for linking absent a trademark license agreement.
+No use of ideazlife's logo or other artwork will be allowed for linking absent a trademark license agreement.

 ### iFrames